-There are no phantoms at Scrooge’s window, no flashback to Scrooge’s doomed romance and certainly no ghastly depictions of starving children.
-The filmmakers clearly wanted to ensure that this was seen as a ‘family film’ and even played up the romance between Scrooge’s nephew Fred and his fiancé Bess (they are married in the book) to give the suggestion it was more central to the story than Dickens ever intended.
+There are no phantoms at Scrooge’s window, no flashback to Scrooge’s doomed romance, and certainly no ghastly depictions of starving children.
+The filmmakers clearly wanted to ensure that this was seen as a ‘family film’ and even played up the romance between Scrooge’s nephew Fred and his fiancée Bess (they are married in the book) to give the suggestion it was more central to the story than Dickens ever intended.

 This version also has the first in a long line of nauseating Tiny Tims.
-Now I know the child actor concerned is very young, and it’s perhaps unfair to judge him too harshly, but on top of his iffy acting skills, he’s also so overly cheery that I almost started losing all sympathy for him.
+Now, I know the child actor concerned is very young, and it’s perhaps unfair to judge him too harshly, but on top of his iffy acting skills, he’s also so overly cheery that I almost started losing all sympathy for him.
 Maybe that says more about me than him, though.
-Nevertheless, despite my grumblings, compared to some of the adaptations which followed it, this is a slick, old-fashioned movie, and one which captures the warmth and of Dickens’ story fairly well.
+Nevertheless, despite my grumblings, compared to some of the adaptations which followed it, this is a slick, old fashioned movie, and one which captures the warmth and of Dickens’ story fairly well.
 It may not win prizes for its dynamism, but aided by a strong cast and wonderfully fuzzy soft lighting, it warms the cockles regardless.

 A Christmas Carol (1949)

-A TV special narrated by Vincent Price with sets seemingly borrowed from a local school Christmas play and a cast with decidedly American accents.
+A TV special narrated by Vincent Price with sets seemingly borrowed from a local school Christmas play, and a cast with decidedly American accents.
 Needless to say, this isn’t the best adaptation of A Christmas Carol you may come across.
-It’s hammy to the extreme, and one might generously say it skims through the Dickens’ story.
+It’s hammy to the extreme, and one might generously say it skims through Dickens’ story.
 Scrooge weakens and repents his past sins extremely quickly and once the novelty of having Vincent Price read to you wears off, there’s really nothing going for it at all.
-Tellingly, my notes for this version ended with the phrase ‘a really piss poor go’.
-I thought about putting that into more erudite and critical language, but came to realise it already summed up the situation perfectly.
+Tellingly, my notes for this version ended with the phrase ‘a really piss poor go.’
+I thought about putting that into more erudite and critical language, but came to realize it already summed up the situation perfectly.

 This is arguably the movie version of A Christmas Carol to which all others are compared.
 Alastair Sim is absolutely superb as Scrooge, constantly disgruntled with the world; he is a mean and uncaring old man, but with a visible inner pain which few other Scrooges convey.
-It plays pretty free and loose with the source material in parts, with some areas such as Scrooge’s ascent to owning his own business and his career with Fezziwig noticeably fleshed out.
+It plays pretty fast and loose with the source material in parts, with some areas such as Scrooge’s ascent to owning his own business and his career with Fezziwig noticeably fleshed out.

-This movie also suggests that a cause of Scrooge’s resentment of his nephew is that his beloved sister Fan died in childbirth.
+This movie also suggests that a cause for Scrooge’s resentment of his nephew is that his beloved sister Fan died in childbirth.
 This echoed Scrooge’s father’s anger at him over his own mother’s similar death.
 Dickens was surprisingly vague about both of these facts, and it seems to vary from film to film.
-It seems unlikely that Dickens intended for Scrooge’s mother to die in childbirth with him, as his sister Fan is described as being younger than Ebenezer.
+It is unlikely that Dickens intended for Scrooge’s mother to die in childbirth with him, as his sister Fan is described as being younger than Ebenezer.
 However, there is a genuine train of thought on the internet that this is actually an error on Dickens’ part, and he did in fact intend for the ‘death in childbirth’ angle to be taken.
-I don’t buy that myself, though.
+I don’t buy that myself, however.
 The issue of Fan dying while giving birth to Fred is also never directly referenced by Dickens, but it crops up in several of the film adaptations.